abctranslate/SEI-CERT-C-Coding-Standard/INT32-C. Ensure that operations on signed integers do not result in overflow.md

+> Rule 04.
+Integers (INT)
+> INT32-C. Ensure that operations on signed integers do not result in overflow

 Signed integer overflow is [undefined behavior 36](https://wiki.sei.cmu.edu/confluence/display/c/BB.+Definitions#BB.Definitions-undefinedbehavior).
 Consequently, [implementations](https://wiki.sei.cmu.edu/confluence/display/c/BB.+Definitions#BB.Definitions-implementation) have considerable latitude in how they deal with signed integer overflow.
 (See [MSC15-C. Do not depend on undefined behavior](https://wiki.sei.cmu.edu/confluence/display/c/MSC15-C.+Do+not+depend+on+undefined+behavior).)
 An implementation that defines signed integer types as being modulo, for example, need not detect integer overflow.
 Implementations may also trap on signed arithmetic overflows, or simply assume that overflows will never happen and generate object code accordingly.
 It is also possible for the same conforming implementation to emit code that exhibits different behavior in different contexts.
 For example, an implementation may determine that a signed integer loop control variable declared in a local scope cannot overflow and may emit efficient code on the basis of that determination, while the same implementation may determine that a global variable used in a similar context will wrap.